DannyBuglak/mygolfhub/README.md

  - **6/05**: Bridge from frontend to backend working.
 Registration API connection working.
 Start to creating database.
 Various edits in docker-compose and other config files.

  - **6/06**: Database in docker created and docker-compose update.
 Registration saving username & hashed password to DB.
 Issue for live updates with React not happening.

+ - **6/17**: Live UI reloading fixed.
+Basic home page look finished (until I decide to update UI).
+Added TODO section in README.
+Register and login working.
+Need to fix storing the email in session (returning 200 OK but no email stored).

+### TODO

+ - Fix error storing email in session.
+ - Shave off everything after '@' in the welcome message on the home page when the user is logged in.
+ - Update CSS for when user logs in to make button look better.
+ - Redirect user to home page after logging in successfully.
+ - Handle erronous logins.
+ - Add descriptive comments in all files.
+ - Create the bag page layout (HTML & CSS).
+ - Update Scorecards page to be more simplistic.
+Make sure user can save and view scorecards.
+ - Eventually add a "Profile" page.